KeppyMarbles/auto_dif/README.md

 ## Setup

-Ensure the latest io_dif is installed.
-Then install this plugin (the auto_dif folder) and navigate to Preferences > Add-ons > Auto DIF to set the Game Directory.
-This should point to where marbleblast.exe is located.
-Then in your project, navigate to Scene Properties > AutoDIF Settings > Export Directory and choose your desired interiors folder.
+In Blender, ensure the latest io_dif is installed, and install this plugin (the auto_dif folder).
+Then navigate to Scene Properties > AutoDIF Settings > Export Directory and choose your desired interiors folder.

 In PQ, hit the Connect Blender button in the editor.